 Exposure to lead is especially dangerous in young children, particularly those aged 0 to 4 years.
 This is because they are more susceptible to the toxic effects of lead than adults, and absorb a higher proportion of lead than adults.

 5. Managing single notifications

-Within 1 working day of notification of a confirmed case begin follow-up investigation.
+Within 3 working days of notification of a confirmed case, begin follow-up investigation.

 - Confirm the onset date and symptoms of the illness